top of page

 It’s natural to compare ourselves to colleagues, but unfair comparisons can chip away at confidence.
 Instead, use comparisons as a learning tool:

 • Shift from competition to inspiration.
-Rather than thinking, “She’s better than me,” ask, “What can I learn from her approach?”
+Rather than thinking, “She’s better than me,” ask, “What can I learn from her approach?”.
+Not sure what her approach is?
+Ask her!

 • Recognize individual strengths.
-Everyone has unique skills.
+Everyone has unique skills, including you.
 Maybe a colleague is more vocal in meetings, but you excel in deep problem-solving.

 2. Practice Self-Compassion and Growth Mindset